european-epc-competence-center/PalEthe/README.md

 - Clone this repo

-- You might want to change the web3 fallback ip in the `docker-compose.yml' (if in doubt, just remove it)
+- You might want to change the web3 fallback ip in the `docker-compose.yml` (if in doubt, just remove it)

-- `docker-compose up` from the main dorectory to use the ganache block chain backend
+- `docker-compose up -d` from the main dorectory to use the ganache block chain backend
   - Alternatively: `docker compose up -d` from the quorum subfolder to deploy the 7 nodes quorum example and run palethe on there
+  - Startup takes some seconds, check `docker logs -f quorum_palethe_1` for the status of SC deployment

 - Navigate to http://localhost:3000
   - If you are testing quorum, naviagte to http://localhost:3000/index.html?fallback_ip=172.16.239.11 , http://localhost:3000/index.html?fallback_ip=172.16.239.12 , etc. to connect to the different quorum nodes.
 Each one has one unlocked account.